arzubekm/Popular-Movie-App/README.md

 # Features
 It is still ongoing project, but so far you can:
 * Discover the most popular, or the hightest rated movies
-* Read summary about certain movie and when it is done, you can:
+* Read summary about certain movie. and when it is done, you can:
 * Watch trailers
 * Read reviews